pretix/pretix-docs/docs/guides/meta/language.md

 If our terminology database does not have an entry on a word, consult Merriam-Webster.
 Ignore spellings marked as "variant".
 If neither our terminology database nor Merriam-Webster have an entry on a word, use Wiktionary.

+In case of disagreement between the three sources, stick to the hierarchy.
+Merriam–Webster takes precedence over Wiktionary.
+Our internal terminology database takes precedence over Merriam–Webster and Wiktionary.
+For instance, despite broadly using US-American orthography, we prefer the spelling "theatre" over "theater".

 If you or the team have not yet made a decision which spelling option to use, pick one variant and stick with it.
 Consistent spelling is helpful for replacing the word with the proper spelling later.